Best Podium Alternative: ReviewSync vs Podium for Small Business

 ReviewSync doesn't touch customer communication.
 It watches what people say about you across 18 platforms, tells you when something needs attention, and helps you respond.
 The AI drafts responses that sound like you wrote them, not like a bot.

-These are fundamentally different jobs.
+These are different jobs.

 Where Podium Wins